jthlab/demesinfer/docs/tutorial.rst

                 ('migrations', 0, 'end_time'),
                 ('migrations', 1, 'end_time')})]

-We can see that indeed, the population sizes for P0 and P1 are now treated as separate parameters (no longer in a frozenset), since they can differ due to exponential growth.
+We can see that indeed, the population sizes for P0 and P1 are now treated as separate parameters (no longer in a single ``frozenset``), since they can differ due to exponential growth.
 The ancestral population size remains constant throughout time, so it is still grouped in a frozenset.

 Correspondingly, the constraints will reflect this change.
 If you want to peek at all of the constraints, you can run: